HTC's U11 might be a year old, but it's still a solid phone for buyers who want a taste of HTC's squeezable sides.

 We reviewed the HTC U11, below, on May 23, 2018, and added this note on June 20, 2018.

 It's getting harder and harder to make an impression when it feels like every major phone manufacturer is gunning for the super-powered, top-tier flagship title.
-The HTC U11 ($545 at Amazon) has tried to get you to sit up and take notice with features like squeezable sides that can launch an app and a virtual companion that promises to learn your preferences and make life easier.
+The HTC U11 has tried to get you to sit up and take notice with features like squeezable sides that can launch an app and a virtual companion that promises to learn your preferences and make life easier.
 But the irony is that those bundled extras don't speak as loud as stunning design, a 2,560x1,440 resolution (QHD) screen to rival the Samsung Galaxy 8, quality of life perks like water resistance and an obscenely fast octa-core processor.

 The trouble with the pressure-sensitive squeezable sides and the virtual assistant is that they feel like in-the-way gimmicks more than they feel like innovations.
 I relied more on Google Assistant than HTC's own Sense Companion, which offers up tailored recommendations for restaurants, smart alarms based on your calendar, reminders to charge (oh so important) and other tidbits.
 Much like the squeeze, it was fun to test out, but I found it getting in the way more than I found it handy to have around.
-With Amazon Alexa functionality, it feels like HTC is banking on other virtual assistants, too.
+With Amazon Alexa functionality also available now, it feels like HTC is banking on other virtual assistants, too.